US grants temporary protected status to Venezuelans | DW | 08.03.2021

 The US does not recognize the government led by Venezuela's President Nicolas Maduro, the successor to former President Hugo Chavez.

-The US Department of State tweeted, "our overriding goal is to support a peaceful democratic transition in Venezuela through free and fair presidential elections and to help the Venezuelan people rebuild their lives and their country."
+The US Department of State said earlier, "our overriding goal is to support a peaceful democratic transition in Venezuela through free and fair presidential elections and to help the Venezuelan people rebuild their lives and their country."

 The decision will allow an estimated 320,000 people to apply to legally live and work in the United States for 18 months.
 They will have to show that they have been residing in the country continuously since March 8, 2021 to qualify for Temporary Protected Status (TPS).

-In the pastfew years, the Venezuelan economy has spiralledout of control, with widespread food and medicine shortages and frequent power outages.
+In the past few years, the Venezuelan economy has spiralled out of control, with widespread food and medicine shortages, frequent power outages and massive inflation.

 The US had placed sanctions against Venezuela under former president Barack Obama, when Biden was Vice President.
 An official said the administration was reviewing the sanctions to make sure they were effective against their intended targets and not "unnecessarily" punishing the Venezuelan people